Introduction

 ...

-The tools should record eventual errors separately for each of their features, and not globally fail if only one or part of the features fail.
-Error messages should be clear and informative, and included in the outputs so that the AI Agent can well inform the users about some problems it possibly encountered.
+Tools should record errors separately for each feature and not fail globally if only one or some features fail.
+Error messages should be clear, informative, and included in the outputs so the AI Agent can effectively inform users about any issues encountered.

 If using an API, make sure the tool accesses and outputs the original detailed error message of the endpoint :